 What to do if you suspect carbon monoxide poisoning

-If you or someone you are caring for has any of these symptoms and you suspect CO poisoning, you should:
+If you or someone you are caring for has any of the above symptoms and you suspect CO poisoning, you should:

 - Get out of the building immediately.